-Here we have one of the most casual watches Seiko makes for women.
-And its most minimalistic.
-And, arguably, its most unisex, making this one of the most versatile watches Seiko offers.
+Here, we have one of the most casual watches Seiko makes for women, and it’s most minimalistic.
+Arguably, it’s unisex, making this one of the most versatile watches Seiko offers.
 The cool blue face of the SUP385P9 eschews the finer details found on most of the watches Seiko makes for women in place of the slightest white indices and slim hands.

 The round case provides just the right contrast in gleaming black, with a 27.4mm diameter that is tailored to female wrists, true, but also works well for men with slimmer wrists or those who just prefer a timepiece with a lower profile.
-The black-and-blue cases motif blends effortlessly with the silver of the stainless steel bracelet.
+The black-and-blue cases motif blends effortlessly with the silver stainless steel bracelet.
 Wear this one with jeans and a t-shirt or play to its sporty side with workout wear.

 6: SFQ800 is a True Essential

-Hailing from Seiko’s Ladies’ Essential Collection, the SFQ800 is just that.
-Essential.
+Hailing from Seiko’s Ladies’ Essential Collection, the SFQ800 is just that: a true essential.
 It’s an excellent selection when it comes to Seiko women’s watches.
-At first glance it appears like a casual everyday watch with a classic round case.
+At first glance, it appears like a casual everyday watch with a classic round case.
 Bold blue dauphine hands pop in contrast to the silver dial, telling the world this timepiece is at home on a laid-back weekend.

-Things get a bit dressier when you look to the link bracelet.
+Things get a bit dressier when you look at the link bracelet.
 It has a two-tone mix of silver and gold that puts the watch equally at home at dressier moments.
 If you’re looking for an essential piece that works with chameleon-like adaptation across your wardrobe, this is a solid choice with charm.

 With over a century of watchmaking history, Seiko knows more than just a little about watches and the people who wear them.
 If you’re looking for a casual timepiece, something for formal occasions, or perhaps something in between, consider the Japanese watchmakers’ wide range of women’s watches.